Chris Packham

-Christopher Gary Packham CBE (born 4 May 1961) is an English naturalist, nature photographer, television presenter and author, best known for his television work including the CBBC children's nature series The Really Wild Show from 1986 to 1995.
-He has also presented the BBC nature series Springwatch, including Autumnwatch and Winterwatch, since 2009.
+Christopher Gary Packham (born 4 May 1961) is an English naturalist, television presenter and author.
+He best known for his television work including the CBBC children's nature series The Really Wild Show and the BBC nature series Springwatch, including Autumnwatch and Winterwatch, since 2009.

 Early life

 Packham was born in Southampton, Hampshire, on 4 May 1961.
-He was educated at Bitterne Park Secondary School, Taunton's College and the University of Southampton, where he received a Bachelor of Science degree in zoology.
-After graduating, he cancelled his study towards a Doctorate of Philosophy to train as a wildlife cameraman.
+He went to Bitterne Park Secondary School and Taunton's College.
+In 1979, he enrolled in Biological Sciences at the University of Southampton, where he took a BSc in zoology.
+He enrolled in, then withdrew from a PhD to train as a wildlife cameraman.